heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 What are your conclusions to the following questions?

-- What messages do the broadcast receivers receive?
+- What messages do the broadcast receiver receive?
 Why?
-- What messages do the multicast receivers receive?
+- What messages do the multicast receiver receive?
 Why?
-- What messages do the unicast receivers receive?
+- What messages do the unicast receiver receive?
 Why?

 #### Stop the emitters and receivers